RemiAllio/MitoFinder/README.md

-# MitoFinder version 1.3
+# MitoFinder version 1.4
-Allio, R., Schomaker-Bastos, A., Romiguier, J., Prosdocimi, F., Nabholz, B., & Delsuc, F.
+Allio, R., Schomaker-Bastos, A., Romiguier, J., Prosdocimi, F., Nabholz, B., & Delsuc, F. (2020) Mol Ecol Resour.
+20, 892-905. ([link](https://doi.org/10.1111/1755-0998.13160))

 <p align="center">
   <img src="/image/logo.png" alt="Drawing" width="250"/>
 </p>

-MitoFinder is a pipeline to assemble mitochondrial genomes and annotate mitochondrial genes from Illumina short reads.
+Mitofinder is a pipeline to assemble mitochondrial genomes and annotate mitochondrial genes from trimmed read sequencing data.

 MitoFinder is also designed to find and annotate mitochondrial sequences in existing genomic assemblies (generated from Hifi/PacBio/Nanopore/Illumina sequencing data...)

+MitoFinder is distributed under the [license](https://github.com/RemiAllio/MitoFinder/blob/master/License/LICENSE).

 # Requirements

-This software is suitable for all linux-like systems with gcc installed (Unfortunately not Windows < v.10).
+This software is suitable for all linux-like systems with automake, autoconf and gcc installed (Unfortunately not Windows < v.10).

 # Table of content